Importing from any of 86 third-party eLogs (Log10Pro, ForeFlight, MCC, LogbookPro, etc).

 Yes!
 Getting your data from other eLogs into Safelog is fast and easy.

-- We offer a free transition service to help you get your data into Safelog.
+- We offer a spectacularly good transition service to help you get your data into Safelog.

 - The system has worked well for thousands and thousands of pilots who have come to us from overpromising, underdelivering, overexpensive, or left behind third party logbooks.

-- For a complete rundown of the terms and conditions of the transition process, log in (a demo account is fine) to www.SafelogWeb.com and then select Import/Export ...
+- The new fully automated system is probably all you need.
+To see it, go to SafelogWeb.com, click Import/Export, then select Automatic Transition.
+For a complete rundown of the terms and conditions of the semi-automated transition process, log in (a demo account is fine) to www.SafelogWeb.com and then select Import/Export ...
 Third Party.
-This will also guide to as to what files we require from you in order to process your specific transition.
+This will also guide to as to what files we require from you in order to process your specific transition using either system.

-- Once we are provided with the requested data files for your chosen format (in most cases this is the third party eLog's data file or CSV output created by the third party eLog), our historical success rate has basically been 100%.
+- For either system, once you have provided us the requested data files for your chosen format (in most cases this is the third party eLog's data file or CSV output created by the third party eLog), our historical success rate has basically been 100%.

 - We also import from dozens of airline and corporate scheduling / rostering systems (AIMS, FLICA, SABRE, CrewTrac, Merlot, and many more).
 Please go to www.SafelogWeb.com ...
 Import/Export or elsewhere in this knowledgebase to learn more about this.

 Here is a list of third party eLogbook formats that we can transition your data from.
+Many but not all of these are supported by the fully automated system, though certainly the most modern and popular ones are as every eLog that somebody has brought to us within the last few years is definitely supported by the fully automated system.
 This list is always expanding.
 If you don't see your particular eLog in the list below, please contact our helpdesk and we can discuss adding it.

 - AAirLog (American Airlines, Envoy)